MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/v0.4.4/Set-AzureRmEventHubNamespace.md

 ```

 ### -MaximumThroughputUnits
-Upper limit of throughput units when AutoInflate is enabled, vaule should be within 0 to 20 throughput units.
+Upper limit of throughput units when AutoInflate is enabled, value should be within 0 to 20 throughput units.

 ```yaml
 Type: Int32